playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 </details>

-Now that we have that modal, let's build out a small version of our folder app we've been building in this book.
+Now that we have that modal, let's build a small version of the folder app we've been building in this book.
 This version of the app should showcase the modal, the header, and a copyright footer:

 ![A modal on top of a minimal version of the file app that includes a file list, header, and footer](./website_modal_example.png)